Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 ### Pre-staked (existing) Validator
 If you're joining with a pre-staked one, you should interact with `joinOperator` function in NodeOperatorRegistry contract.
 Import INodeOperator interface to remix and attach it to the `NODE_OPERATOR_REGISTRY_PROXY` address.
-After the voting process is over, the DAO will create a new operator for you by calling `addOperator`  (Shard Labs owns the private key with DAO role during testnet phase).
+After the voting process is over, the DAO will create a new operator for you by calling `addOperator`.

 Next thing to do is to approve your NFT staking token to the newly created Operator.
 Call `getNodeOperator` function by interacting with the NodeOperatorRegistry to retrieve the address of the ValidatorProxy that was created.